Mansourkira/TAHOAI_CHALLENGE_MANSOUR/README.md

 This script will automatically:

-- Use the secure built-in API key
+- Handle secure API key decryption from an encrypted file
 - Set up the environment variables
+- Check for required dependencies
 - Start the backend server

 #### Option 2: Using your own GROQ API key

-If you prefer to use your own API key:
+If you prefer to use your own API key, use the `start.py` script:

 ```bash
 # For Windows Command Prompt